Bokani Dyer: Career

-In 2009, he was runner-up in the SAMRO Overseas Scholarships competition which allowed him to travel to New York where he was tutored by pianist Jason Moran.
+In 2009, he was runner-up in the SAMRO Overseas Scholarships competition which allowed him to travel to New York, where he was tutored by pianist Jason Moran.
 In 2010, he released his debut album Mirrors.

 In 2011, he released his second album, Emancipate the Story.
 The album featured Marcus Wyatt, Buddy Wells, Ayanda Sikade, Shane Cooper, Mandla Mlangeni, Tony Paco and Mark Buchanan and was created as a result of him winning a Standard Bank Young Artist Award for Jazz.

 In 2013, he won a SAMRO Overseas Scholarship during the final round of the competition.

-In 2014, he embarked on his first European tour with his Swiss-based quintet in Switzerland, Germany, Czech Republic and the UK.
+In 2014, he embarked on his first European tour with his Swiss-based quintet to Switzerland, Germany, Czech Republic and the United Kingdom.
 As a result of the tour, he was later invited to perform at the opening of the London Jazz Festival in November.

 In July 2015, he released his album World Music which was nominated for Best Jazz Album at the 2016 South African Music Awards.
 That same month, he embarked on a 10-show tour in South Africa and Mozambique with his trio, where he performed in Grahamstown, King William's Town, Johannesburg, Maputo and Cape Town.

 In 2016, he was featured on Sisonke Xonti's debut album Iyonde.
 He performed as a soloist at the launch of the SA/Russia Cultural Seasons in Moscow and St Petersburg.

 In 2017, he composed the original score for the South African film, Catching Feelings.
 That same year, he performed at the Safaricom Jazz Festival in Nairobi.
 He has also performed at the Jazzahead showcase in Germany, Cape Town International Jazz Festival, Musique en Ete Festival in Geneva and Festival Metis in France.

 In 2019, he won a South African Music Award for Best Jazz album.

 In 2020, he released his album Kelenosi.
-The album was written and recorded over two months during the extended lockdown period imposed on South Africa in 2020 and was performed for the first time at Untitled Basement in Johannesburg in November 2020.
+The album was written and recorded over two months during the extended lockdown period imposed on South Africa in 2020, and was performed for the first time at Untitled Basement in Johannesburg in November 2020.
 Explaining his album:

 At the beginning of 2020, I was actually working on another album (Radio Sechaba).
-When lockdown hit, that wasn’t possible, I didn’t have contact with other musicians, there were no live shows.
+When lockdown hit, that wasn't possible, I didn't have contact with other musicians, there were no live shows.
 I was basically left to my own devices, so I started making beats by myself.
 "Kelenosi" means "by myself" [in Setswana].